kristiprifti/Implementing-Face-Detection-Authentication-in-the-Nao-Robot/README.md

 Worked Completed by KRISTI:

-• Completed and organized the face_recognition_module.py and Starts_aAttendence_with_back_click_of_NAO.py
+• Completed and organized the face_recognition_module.py and Starts_Attendence_with_back_click_of_NAO.py

+• I performed the face recognition by comparing pictures taken from NAO's built-in camera with the pictures stored on the machine.

 Worked Completed by KRUTARTH:

 • Completed and organized the face_recognition_Using_Choregraphe.py and Uses_Nao_Camera_To_Take_pic.py

+• I performed face recognition by using the faces from the memory of the NAO robot.

 Worked Completed by HUE:

 • Designed and worked on the webpage that keeps the records of all attendance taken.

+• I created a table which includes student name, class name, date, and time of class.